47 of The Best Sport Psychology Quotes

 Brian Tracy

-Comment: Have you ever heard ‘fake it til you make it?
-Maybe a better version for sport psychology consulting is ‘fake it til you feel it’.
+Comment: Have you ever heard ‘fake it til you make it’?
+Maybe a better version for sports psychology consulting is ‘fake it til you feel it’.
 This is so powerful.
-Waiting until you feel a certain way before you act that way is so very limiting.
-If you don’t know how then hire an acting coach and ask for them to help you.
-Or get in touch with us and we can include this as part of a larger mental training plan.
+Waiting until you feel a certain way before you act that way is very limiting.
+If you don’t know how, hire an acting coach and ask them to help you.
+Or get in touch with us, and we can include this as part of a larger mental training plan.

 “Adversity causes some men to break; others to break records.”